Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 ## Overview

 This guide describes a **proven method** to configure an OpenBSD 7.7-based home router/firewall with **dual stack IPv4 and IPv6** using **Verizon FiOS**.
 It includes support for dynamic IPv6 prefix delegation, DNS advertisement to LAN clients, DNS over TLS using `unbound` to forward to Google, and optionally, DNS blocklisting utilizing RPZ.
+It also aims to explain the basic functionality of the OpenBSD IPv6 system.

 ## Why?

+*Because IPv6 is new and mysterious to me, and in my pursuit of understanding it, I wanted to share something with the community that may be helpful.

-Because simplicity is beautiful; OpenBSD is beautiful.
+*Because simplicity is beautiful; OpenBSD is beautiful.
 It excels as a firewall/router platform, offering correctness, security, elegance and transparency.
 It resists the trend to incorporate bloatware disguised as features, inefficiency disguised as modernity, and unnecessary complexity.
-This guide shares a working configuration to help others build a reliable OpenBSD-based network gateway using the stable, default system tools found in the default `base` system.
+This guide shares a working configuration to help others build a reliable OpenBSD-based network gateway using the stable, default system tools found in the `base` system.

 ## 🔧 OpenBSD `base` Tools Used